dotnet/AspNetCore.Docs/aspnet/publishing/apache-proxy.rst

 Prerequisites
 -------------

-1. A server running Ubuntu-14.04, with a standard user account with sudo privilege.
+1. A server running CentOS 7, with a standard user account with sudo privilege.
 2. An existing ASP.NET Core application.